 - Publisher: Barn Loft Press, 2022

-- Available in: Hardback, Paperback, Kindle, and eBook editions
+- Available in: Hardback, Paperback, and Kindle editions

 A Riveting Story of Love, Hate, Greed, and Thirst for Revenge in an Oil-Drenched 1920s Southern Boom Town